johnsonandjohnson/Bodiless-JS/packages/bodiless-i18n/doc/README.md

 ### 4. Set global components to store data per language

-On all global components that you want to save multilinguage data.
+On all global components (anything saving to global site collection) that you want to save multilinguage data.
 Add an HOC [`withLanguageNode`](../../../Development/API/@bodiless/i18n/README?id=withlanguagenode) to the component's Schema domain.
 The best way is to shadow the component.
-It is suggested to shadow the top level components (such as Header & Footer and then any children components of these components will inherit the language domain by virtue of the data path.)
+It is suggested to shadow the top level components (such as Header & Footer and then any children components of these top components will inherit the language domain by virtue of the data path.)

     ```js
     import { vitalFooterBase, asFooterToken } from '@bodiless/vital-layout';